nagadomi/nunif/iw3/README.md

 ### CUDA Out of Memory

-Try `--disable-zoedepth-batch` option.
+Use `--low-vram` option.

-I tested this program on RTX 3070 Ti (8GB VRAM).
+I tested this program on RTX 3070 Ti (8GB VRAM) and GTX 1050 Ti (4GB VRAM, Laptop).
-Perhaps 4GB VRAM should be enough to run this program.
+Both work with the default option.

 ### How to convert rotated(height width swapped) video correctly